alexhass/syr_connect/README.md

 ### Supported Devices

 This integration works with SYR water softeners that appear in the SYR Connect cloud (via the SYR Connect app).

 Tested and reported working:
+- SYR LEX Plus 10 S Connect
+- SYR LEX Plus 10 SL Connect

+Not tested, but should work (please report):
+- NeoSoft 2500 Connect
+- NeoSoft 5000 Connect
 - SYR LEX Plus 10 Connect / SLIM
-- SYR LEX Plus 10 S Connect
 - SYR LEX Plus 10 IP (when linked through SYR Connect)
+- SYR LEX 1500 Connect Single
+- SYR LEX 1500 Connect Duplex
+- SYR LEX 1500 Connect Alternating
+- SYR LEX 1500 Connect Triple
+- SYR IT 3000 Pendulum system
 - Other SYR models with Connect capability or a retrofitted gateway that show up in the SYR Connect portal

+Leakage detection devices are also of interrest, but may require additonal work:
+- TRIO DFR/LS Connect 2425
+- SafeTech Connect
+- SafeTech plus Connect
+- SafeFloor Connect

 **Note**: If the device is visible in your SYR Connect account, the integration will discover it and create the entities automatically.
+If you own an "untested device", it is helpful to share the diagnostic data to find out whether there are any unknown values or whether everything is working as desired.
+This also allows the list of tested devices to be continuously expanded.

 ### Supported Functionality